sebaraj/BetterSquared/README.md

 ## To-Do
 - Infrastructure:
   - Add rigorous testing suite: unit tests, docker build time tests, end-to-end tests, and performance tests
+  - Rewrite UpdateGroup cronjob to handle change group start/end date-times.
   - Configure all Postgres connections to use TLS and implement asynchronous, streaming replication for Postgres
   - Switch internal (synchronous) HTTP w/ JSON (not AMQP) service-to-service messages to gRPC
   - Implement logging framework (log4j)
-  - Re-draw backend architecture using proper tooling
 - Features:
   - Provide user
-  - Add more leagues/bet types
+  - Add more leagues/bet types and implement parlay bets
-  - Implement parlay bets
-  - Implement ability to restrict groups to a subset of leagues
+  - Implement ability to restrict groups to a subset of leagues and control user admission to groups
-- Deploy to Cloud Platform
+- Deploy to Cloud Platform:
   - Switch to more rigorous identity and access management system
   - Define infrastructure via Terraform
   - Switch to CA certificates
+- Other:
+  - Re-draw backend architecture using proper tooling
+  - Refactor codebase with better OOP design & variable-naming convention